michaelmontemurri/DGB-edgebank2.0/README.md

 ## 📊 Results

-I evaluate the original and proposed EdgeBank variants on 12 diverse dynamic graph datasets.
+We evaluate the original and proposed EdgeBank variants on 12 diverse dynamic graph datasets.
 The figure below shows the **mean AUC-ROC** scores per dataset for each method:

 <div align="center">
   <img src="EdgeBank/images/edgebank_aucroc_custom_grouped.png" width="80%">